kematzy/conky/Conky-Man-Page.md

   > Let conky act as a small http-server serving it's text.

 * `out_to_ncurses`
-  > Print text in the console, but use ncurses so that conky can print the text of a new update over the old text.
+  > Print text in the console, but use `ncurses` so that conky can print the text of a new update over the old text.
 (In the future this will provide more useful things)

 * `out_to_stderr`
   > Print text to stderr.

 * `out_to_x`
   > When set to no, there will be no output in X (useful when you also use things like out_to_console).
-If you set it to no, make sure that it's placed before all other X-related setting (take the first line of your configfile to be sure).
+If you set it to no, make sure that it's placed before all other X-related setting (take the first line of your config file to be sure).
 Default value is yes

 * `override_utf8_locale`
   > Force UTF8? requires XFT